2026 Tennessee House of Representatives election: District 8

 The 8th district is located in East Tennessee and consists of a portion of Blount County, including all of the cities of Townsend and Walland and parts of Maryville and Alcoa.
 The district also includes a portion of the Great Smoky Mountains National Park.
 Incumbent Republican Jerome Moon has represented the district since 2017.
+Moon is retiring to run for Blount County Mayor.